mvolkmann/blog/src/swift.md

 let product: doublePairToDouble = {$0 * $1}
 print(product(2, 3))
 ```

+Swift does not support type unions like in TypeScript.
+For example, it is not possible to define a type that can be
+an `Int` or a `Double` using `typealias Number = Int | Double`.

 A `typealias` can be used to give a name to a combination of protocols.
 For example, the following type alias is defined by Swift.